mush42/oy-cms/README.md

 ## Why is it called **oy**?

 I thought you already know.
-But in case you don't, here is a hint: _SK TDT_
+But in case you don't, here is a hint:

+> The Midwest, a deserted village, dead child, a junky  boy, a black woman with two faces, and a serious man whom you don't want to mess with.

 ## Contributing